living trust living trust

 Privacy Protection

 Living trusts maintain privacy in asset management and distribution.
-Probate creates a public record, exposing personal and financial details to public view.
+Probate creates a public record, exposing personal and financial details.
 In contrast, living trusts keep these details confidential, shielding personal affairs from public scrutiny.

 Managing Incapacity

 Living trusts address issues related to the grantor’s potential incapacity.
-Designating a successor trustee within the trust ensures that assets are managed appropriately if the grantor becomes unable to do so.
+Designating a successor trustee within the trust ensures that assets are managed appropriately if the grantor cannot do so.
 This proactive measure safeguards the grantor’s financial interests and reduces the risk of court-appointed guardianship.

 Types Of Living Trusts